 Can I open an ISA on behalf of someone else?

-Only if you have a Lasting Power of Attorney for the person you want to open the ISA for.
+Only if you have a lasting power of attorney for the person you want to open the ISA for.
 If that’s the case, please call us on 0345 564 1600 to discuss the application.

 Do I have to declare my ISA earnings on my tax return?

-LendingCrowd oversees this entire process on your behalf and will automatically seek buyers for your loans on the LendingCrowd Loan Market.
-We will do this as quickly as possible but please note that the ability to sell your investments depends on other investors purchasing your loans.
+Simply go to the withdrawal section of the Manage page and change your Cash Reserve target to the amount you’d like to withdraw.
+Some of your loans will be sold to reach this target amount, and you can then transfer the cash to your Self Select Account to withdraw it.
+Please note there’s a withdrawal fee of 1% of the capital withdrawn from the Growth ISA or Income ISA.
+LendingCrowd oversees this entire process on your behalf and we’ll automatically seek buyers for your loans on the Loan Market.
+We’ll do this as quickly as possible but please note that the ability to sell depends on other lenders buying your loans.
 However, repayments from the loans you hold will also be set aside and contribute to your requested withdrawal amount.
-Non-performing loans (those that are Overdue or In Arrears) cannot be listed for sale until they are performing.
+You can’t list non-performing loans (those that are overdue, in arrears or marked as a default) for sale until they’re performing.

 How do I transfer my IFISA to another provider?